scholarslab/scholarslab.github.io/collections/_posts/2019-04-09-announcing-2019-2020-fellows.md

 tags:
 - Digital Humanities
 ---
 We are thrilled to announce the 2019-2020 Scholar’s Lab fellows for the Praxis Program and the Graduate Fellowship in the Digital Humanities.
 We are welcoming 8 fellows from 4 disciplines from the arts, humanities, and social sciences and the School of Architecture.
-Our graduate fellows are joining a robust and vibrant community of past fellows!
+Our graduate fellows are joining a robust and vibrant community of past students!

 ## Praxis Program

 We are delighted to welcome 6 diverse disciplinary team members to the 9th year of the Praxis Program, our flagship introduction to digital humanities by way of collaborative, project-based pedagogy:

+*	Chloe Downe Welles, Art and Architectural History
 *	Janet Dunkelbarger, Art and Architectural History
 *	Conor Kenaston, History
-*	Lauren Van Nest, Art and Architectural History
 *	Natasha Roth-Rowland, History
 *	Nicholas Scott, History
-*	Chloe Downe Welles, Art and Architectural History
+*	Lauren Van Nest, Art and Architectural History

 Look forward to more details about the Praxis Program’s new project in the fall!